AskBlockchain/Encode-HelloWorld/week1/ReadMe.md

 ## Conclusion

+The address of a new contract is determined by the creator's address and the nonce.
+Since the nonce of the `0x1c0427...1c5ebd2f` address was 1 before the contract creation, and the contract creation counts as a transaction, the nonce was incremented to 2 after the contract was created.
+The new contract's address (0xF42070...f263BdE5) is derived from the creator's address and the nonce.

 The transaction resulted in the update of two storage slots.
-These changes likely represent the initialization of a smart contract, with the storage slots being used to store the contract's state.
+These changes represent the initialization of a smart contract, with the storage slots being used to store the contract's state.
 The Ethereum address `0x1c042700057891c76d2c95b66bb09c441c5ebd2f` is the owner of the contract, and the string "Hello World" is the initial state or message of the contract.

 ## Contract Code